timoxley/polyfill-webcomponents/Readme.md

 This is the [Polymer Platform](https://github.com/Polymer/polymer) in a browserify-compatible package.
 This is not the full Polymer framework, just the platform, which provides the polyfills for next-generation web technology (plus some other stuff).

 Polyfills will be regularly updated to latest development versions.
+As there is no sensible way to do semver, versions will be tagged by timestamp: `0.YYYYMMDD.patch`.
+Patch version may be incremented if there's a critical problem with the build.

 ## Installation